united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 - `productInheritanceTable` contains pairs of child and parent UID's.
 The table as a whole thereby contains the complete inheritance information of each individual part.
 One entry describes one edge of the inheritance tree.

+The new relevant tables are dotted, the `uniqueProductTable` changes are bold in the timescaleDB structure visualization.
 ### Factoryinsight + Rest API
 To make the relevant data from digital shadow available we need to provide new REST API's. `Factoryinsight` is the microservice doing that task.
 It accepts specific requests, accesses the timescale database and returns